deckerweb/builder-template-categories/readme.txt

 = 1.0.0 - 2018-08-?? =
 * *Plugin launch.
 Everything's new!*
-* New: Including integration for 13 Plugins: Elementor, AnyWhere Elementor, Header Footer for Elementor, Popup Maker, PopBox for Elementor, Thrive Lightboxes, Oxygen Builder (2.0+), Pods, JetEngine for Elementor, JetWooBuilder for Elementor, DHWC Elementor (WooCommerce Templates), WP Show Posts, BoldGrid Post and Page Builder,
+* New: Including integration for 14 Plugins: Elementor, AnyWhere Elementor, Header Footer for Elementor, Popup Maker, PopBox for Elementor, Thrive Lightboxes, Oxygen Builder (2.0+), Pods, JetEngine for Elementor, JetWooBuilder for Elementor, DHWC Elementor (WooCommerce Templates), WP Show Posts, BoldGrid Post and Page Builder, WPBakery Page Builder (Visual Composer)
 * New: Including integration for 5 Themes: OceanWP, GeneratePress, Astra, Kava Pro (CrocoBlock), Genesis (Blox)
 * New: Includes a `composer.json` file in the plugin's root folder - this is great for developers using Composer